Yashwanth-57/DemoProject/README.md

 ##  Future Improvements

 - ## redux for user login information
-- ##  redux saga fro the crud opration of tasks an leads
+- ##  redux saga for the crud opration of tasks and leads
 - Add pagination
 - Add search & filters
 - Add role-based access